Hey, Nurse Practitioners!

 - Learn the red flags to watch out for.

-- We give away the documentation template you need to keep your charting on point.
+- We give you the documentation template you need to keep your charting on point.

-Our lectures include the following (Click to View All Lectures):
+Our Primary Care Bootcamp lectures include the following (Click to View All Primary Care Bootcamp Lectures):

 - Approach to the patient with a Headache

-- Approach to the patient with Upper GI pain
+- Approach to the patient with GI pain

-- Approach t the patient with Back pain
+- Approach to the patient with Back pain

 - Approach to the patient with Neck pain